-What if I told you there's a 67% chance that, at some point between now and age 65, you'll lose your medical-whether temporarily or permanently?
-And when that happens, it's up to you to convince the FAA, beyond a reasonable doubt, that you're safe to fly again.
-For some pilots, like me, it happens early-at 26.
-For others, it's 31, 44, or even 62.
-The truth is, with every day that passes, the likelihood of a medical leave increases.
-Now imagine being told that losing your medical didn't have to come with uncertainty or stress-that the consequences were already taken care of.
+What if I told you, that in your career, between now and the age of 65, there is a 67% chance that YOU will lose your medical either temporarily or permanently.
+Then you have to prove to the FAA beyond a reasonable doubt you are safe to get it back.
+For some pilots, like myself, it happened at age 26.
+For others it's age 31, or 44, or 62.
+In fact, every day that passes, you are more likely to go out on medical leave.
+What if you were told that you never had to worry about the consequences of losing your medical.

-What if you were promised that you would always be able to pay your bills and continue your current quality of life, regardless of a disqualifying condition?
+What if you were promised that you would always be able to pay your bills and continue your current quality of life regardless of a disqualifying condition?
 How much would that be worth to you?
-Out of your total monthly pay, how much would you be willing to set aside to protect your quality of life and ensure financial stability-no matter what life throws at you?
+Out of a 100% of your monthly pay, how much of your income would you be willing to divert to protect your quality of life and stay financially afloat regardless of whatever life throws your way?
 5%, 3%, 2%?
 What if I told you that our pilots could protect themselves for less than 2 percent.
 Does that seem worth it?

 If no one likes or trusts insurance companies then why are they still in business?
 Simply put, because we need them.
-The concept of protecting yourself from individual financial risk by spreading that risk out amongst a group of people is a time-tested concept that is paramount to a sound defensive financial strategy.
+The concept of protecting yourself from individual financial risk by spreading that risk out amongst a group of people is a time tested concept that is paramount to a sound defensive financial strategy.
 Insurance companies are the salesmen of this principle.
 By lowering our individual risk, it allows us to forego building large "nest eggs" and use our financial resources in other meaningful ways.
-Historically, insurance claims have helped millions of individuals from being buried in a lifetime of debt.
-It can be said that insurance products are one of the truly mutually beneficial business arrangements.
+Historically, insurance claims have helped millions of individuals from being buried in a life-time of debt.
+It can be said that insurance products are one of the true mutually beneficial business arrangements.

-The only pertinent question for the consumer is: What insurance should I buy, and at what price?
-The answer to that question lies not so much in "price," but rather in the answer to yet another question.
+The only pertinent question for the consumer is: What insurance should I buy and at what price?
+The answer to that question lies not so much in "price" but rather in the answer to yet another question.
 What insurance can I not afford to pass up?
 Let's think about that.
-What is the first type of insurance that comes to mind that you absolutely need?
+What is the first type of insurance that comes to mind that you absolutely HAVE to have.
 One popular answer would be Health Insurance.
 Why?
 Because without it, we are one surgery or hospitalization away from being permanently in debt.
 How about car insurance?
-How many of us could afford to replace our car and pay medical expenses if we were involved in an accident?
+How many of us could afford to replace our car and pay for medical expenses if we were involved in an accident?
 How about life insurance.
 Could your dependents survive financially for the rest of their lives without your income?
 In contrast, how about the insurance at Best Buy on that new digital camera you bought?
 If the camera broke, could you continue living the quality of life that you're accustomed to.
 I think so.
 This insurance is not necessary, hence the lower participation rate.

 So, take the time to add up every insurance policy you have.
-Homeowners insurance.
-Renters Insurance.
-Flood Insurance.
+Homeowners insurance?
+Renters Insurance?
+Flood Insurance?
 Chances are, 95% of the insurance you have, you simply could not do without.
 Now, take the time to think about this question: